 Local Marketing on Facebook

-With 845 million monthly active users, you’re bound to find some of your target audience on Facebook.
+With almost 3 billion monthly active users, you’re bound to find some of your target audience on Facebook.
 Here are some ways to make sure your business gets found by Facebook users in your area.

 Optimizing Your Facebook Page for Local